mliew21396/remote-work-u2/week-6/8-cultural-blog.md

 - Explain the symptoms and consequences of stereotype threat
 - Create strategies for combating stereotype threat

+## Summary
+This week you will look into a new topic called stereotype threat.
+DBC is an amazing place, but it's also easy to suffer from impostor syndrome or stereotype threat depending on your background.
+It's a good idea to learn a bit about these concepts to prepare yourself for the possibility.
+Remember to time-box to about an hour for each blog post!

 ## Release 0: Create the Template

 Create a new HTML file in your blog-posts [USERNAME].github.io website.
 Name it `week6_cultural_blog.html`.
 Copy the Code from your `blog_template`.